chasingegg/Computer_Systems/README.md

 # Computer_Systems
-some notes and projects about computer systems
+some notes and projects on system courses like computer organization, computer architecture, parallel and distributed computing, operating system.